WikiLeaks founder Julian Assange arrested after being evicted from Ecuador embassy

 Assange first took refuge at the Ecuadorian embassy in June 2012 after jumping bail while wanted for questioning in Sweden over allegations of sexual assault and rape.

-Though that criminal investigation was dropped last year, Assange, who is Australian, remained behind the embassy’s walls out of concern that he could face extradition to the United States for leaking classified military and diplomatic documents through Wikileaks, with the help of former military intelligence analyst Chelsea Manning.(Developing story.
-To be updated)
+Though that criminal investigation was dropped last year, Assange, who is Australian, remained behind the embassy’s walls out of concern that he could face extradition to the United States for leaking classified military and diplomatic documents through Wikileaks, with the help of former military intelligence analyst Chelsea Manning.(With agency inputs)